Bira/octopus-carnival/_posts/2026-07-02-wir-dungeon-fantasy-intro.md

 fantasy arguably pioneered by D&D: fantasy stories that are about a bunch of player characters going into dungeons, killing monsters, and looting treasure.
-Most of the works that fall within this genre are games, either tabletop or electronic.
+Most of the works that fall within this genre are games, either tabletop or electronic games.
 D&D is the most famous but by no means the only one.
 Most of the fiction entries in the genre are based on games as well, with Amazon's Vox Machina being a particularly famous entry based on an actual tabletop campaign.